Campaigning Wraps Up In Portugal Snap Vote With Right Ahead - UrduPoint

 Campaigning Wraps Up In Portugal Snap Vote With Right Ahead

-Waving colourful flags, hundreds of campaigners took to Lisbon's streets on Friday ahead of Portugal's weekend snap election, with polls giving the opposition centre-right an edge after eight years of Socialist rule

-Lisbon, (APP - UrduPoint / Pakistan Point News - 8th Mar, 2024) Waving colourful flags, hundreds of campaigners took to Lisbon's streets on Friday ahead of Portugal's weekend snap election, with polls giving the opposition centre-right an edge after eight years of Socialist rule.
+Lisbon, (APP - UrduPoint / Pakistan Point News - 9th Mar, 2024) Waving colourful flags, hundreds of campaigners took to Lisbon's streets on Friday ahead of Portugal's weekend snap election, with polls giving the opposition centre-right an edge after eight years of Socialist rule, and huge gains for the far-right.

 Support for the Democratic Alliance (AD) has inched up in the final days of the campaign to hit 32.6 percent against the Socialists' 27.9 percent, according to Radio Renascenca's poll aggregator.